 Which European cities are the most fun for graduates?

 Let's say you're working a remote job and can afford to move anywhere.
 Where should you go?
 Well, four out of five survey respondents said they were “very satisfied” with the cultural facilities in Vienna.
 The city’s concert halls, theatres, museums, and libraries make it the most popular city for culture in our analysis.
-Cultural activities include the Vienna State Opera House, the Spanish Riding School dressage exhibition, and Prater amusement park.
+Cultural activities include the Vienna State Opera House, the Spanish Riding School dressage exhibition, and the Prater amusement park.
 But there’s also great stuff to do for free.
-The Schönbrunn Palace gardens and Naschmarkt and Brunnenmarkt farmers markets cost nothing to enter, and Viennese concert cafés often host free piano recitals.
+The Schönbrunn Palace Gardens and Naschmarkt and Brunnenmarkt farmers markets cost nothing to enter, and Viennese concert cafés often host free piano recitals.

 Vienna also has a lot of history to see.
 It was the center of the Austro-Hungarian Empire until its collapse in World War I, and is dotted with palaces, town squares, and buildings in the Baroque architectural style.